DavesCodeMusings/school-coding-lab/docs/rpi/fresh_install.md

 > &#128338; Booting takes about three minutes the first time.
 If you see a Raspberry Pi Desktop logo on the monitor, things are moving in the right direction.
 Just be patient.

-## Configuration of the Operating System
+## Step 3: Configuring the Operating System
 Raspberry Pi OS will boot to text-based login prompt.
-You can log in as whatever user you configured in the _OS Customization_, _General_ tab of the Raspberry Pi imager tool.
+You can log in as the admin user you configured in the _OS Customization_, _General_ tab of the Raspberry Pi imager tool.
 From here, you'll run a couple of commands that will automate the configuration of the operating system and its applications.

 > &#128161; Advanced users can start a Secure Shell (SSH) session from a remote machine and log in as the preconfigured user.